how does lake ice melt?

 what is "ice out"?

 The 'Ice Out' date has been defined as the date when when the the ice is gone from the middle of lake.
 Frank Wingate has been keeping a record of this for Lake Rescue for the last 21 years.
 Over this period, the average 'Ice Out' date is April 19, with 12 of 24 dates falling between April 14 and April 24.
-The two earliest dates were March 22 in 2012 and March 26 in 2016, and the two latest dates were May 1 in 2001 and May 2 this year, 2018.
+The two earliest dates were March 22 in 2012 and March 26 in 2016, and the two latest dates were May 1 in 2001 and May 2, 2018.